playgrdstar/financial_data_viz/README.md

-# Arrays through Numpy
+# Pandas for easy data munging

-Just a super simple walkthrough of Numpy
+Just a super simple walkthrough of Pandas